Visiting Wicken Fen with your dog

 Please do not let your dog jump in the water, as nests and birds are easily disturbed.
 Another potential issue, less obvious perhaps but with a massive impact, is the devastating effect your dog’s flea and tick treatment can have on the rich freshwater invertebrate life of the Fen.

 When walking your dog, please ensure that it stays on the path with you at all times.

-Our Fen Cottage is too small for your dog to visit with you - but we welcome them in the garden, where they can easily be secured while you pop inside.
+Our Fen Cottage is too small for your dog to visit with you, but we welcome dogs in the garden, where they can easily be secured while you pop inside.

-We are unable to take dogs (other than assistance dogs) on our boat, the Mayfly.
+We are unable to take dogs (other than assistance dogs) aboard our boat, the Mayfly.